 Ethical Debt Glossary: ESG, SLB, SLL, KPIs and More

 Funds from green loans can only be used on environmental or social-impact projects.
-The spending restrictions has limited market growth, with sales already surpassed by more flexible sustainability-linked loans.
+The spending restrictions have limited market growth, with sales already surpassed by more flexible sustainability-linked loans.

 A company such as EcoVadis or Sustainalytics that provides ratings or scores on borrowers’ ESG performance, which can be used to benchmark a loan or bond’s goals.
-They assess companies across a range of areas often reflecting priorities laid out in the UN Sustainable Development Goals.
+They assess companies across a range of areas often reflecting priorities laid out in the United Nations’ sustainable development goals (SDGs).
 Industry trade groups for both loans and bonds have also published guidelines for the main types of ESG deals.

 They help companies, investors and other finance professionals factor environmental, social and governance criteria into their decisions.
 They can help gauge whether a company is a global citizen, or how well it’s handling risks with potentially costly consequences.
 A rating can cover a long list of diverse factors including carbon emissions, water usage, gender equality, fair labor practices, human rights, crime-prevention controls, board composition and shareholder rights.
 There’s no single method for scoring or ranking companies.
 Some ratings companies rely on analysts, while others focus on quantitative information or company-provided data.
 They can analyze a company or fund for how transparently it reports such issues, or how well it stacks up against competitors or its own performance over time.

 Key Performance Indicators

 In bonds or loans linked to ESG criteria, borrowers set targets known as KPIs, or key performance indicators, and then pledge to pay a penalty to lenders if they fall short.
 The list of KPIs are usually aligned with SDGs.